saikojosh/Countersign/README.md

 # Countersign
 Countersign is **password strength testing made simple**.
 Countersign will apply a range of different tests to a password and will give it a score.
 Each successful test will score 1 point; if you add 10 tests you'll score a maximum of 10 points!
 You can even add your own custom tests.

 You can use `cs.score()` to get the score, or `cs.test()` to ensure the password meets a minimum score threshold.
-Both methods will receive a `result` parameter containing the detailed test results.
+Both methods will also receive a `result` parameter containing the detailed test results.

 # Tests